Datskalf/Subwoofer/readme.md

 | Back Right  | Hip   | 06 | 110      |
 | Back Right  | Upper | 12 | 179      |
 | Back Right  | Lower | 14 | 110      |

+## Robot model
+The robot model meshes are borrowed from the microspot project, and recoloured to match the team's printed version.
+A license for the original files can be found in `subwoofer_model/meshes`.